Manx Northern Railway

 The Manx Northern Railway (MNR) was the second common carrier railway built in the Isle of Man.
+It was a steam railway between St John's and Ramsey.
 It operated as an independent concern only from 1879 to 1905.

 History

 When the people in the town of Ramsey realised their town was not going to be incorporated into the newly promoted Isle of Man Railway (IOMR) network in the 1870s it was left to them to promote their own railway as a link with the rest of the island.
 The rugged geography of the east coast forced the Manx Northern Railway into an indirect route: first westwards to Kirk Michael and then south to St John's where a junction could be made with the Isle of Man Railway's Peel to Douglas line which opened in 1873.